quinlan-lab/transcriptionary/README.md

 ## Run Test
 ```
-python scripts/transcriptionary.py test/test.yaml
+transcriptionary.py test/test.yaml
 ```

+will create `transcriptionary-example.html`

 ## How to customize colors and color palettes
 Define or adjust named colors by modifying `default_colors/named_colors.yaml`.
 Create a custom color palette to pull random track colors from by adding to `default_colors/palettes.yaml` (use hex codes or use the named colors defined in `default_colors/named_colors.yaml`).
+Alternatively, create your own named_colors and palettes config files and change the file path in the main config file.

 ## Color palette citations
 Color-blind friendly color palettes are included in default_colors/palettes.yaml